smasr008/ios101-project1-wordle-starter/README.md

 Submitted by: Samira Kazma Masri

-Wordle is an app that takes in a string
+Wordle is an app that takes in 6 different strings and players have these attempts to guess the hidden word.

-Time spent: 6 hours spent in total
+Time spent: 7 hours spent in total

 ## Required Features